Burro’s tail, like most succulents, can be propagated easily.

 Burro’s Tail Dropping Leaves

-You are overwatering a burro’s tail if you water it while the soil is still wet from the previous watering.
+You are overwatering a Burro’s tail if you water it while the soil is still wet from the previous watering.
 This causes the plant’s leaves to fall off.
 Reduce watering and make sure the draining hole isn’t clogged to fix the problem.
-Everything you need to know about burro tail leaves falling off can be found here:

 Burro’s tail, also known as Sedum morganianum, is a tough but sensitive shrub.
 Burro’s tail leaves can come off with the touch of a finger.
 While the plant is easy to care for, many plant parents are concerned about the bald areas on its tendrils.